Locations:

 Procedure Details

-What happens when you have a laryngectomy?
+What happens during a laryngectomy?

 Advertisement

-Can you talk after a laryngectomy?
+Can you speak after a laryngectomy?

 Voice prosthesis